-There are two Family and Friends teams based within the Fostering Service, one focusing on the assessment of family and friends' carer and the other on post-order support.
-These teams carry out the majority of the Regulation 24 assessments, all of the Connected Persons' assessments and Special Guardianship assessments.
+As outlined above, there are two Family and Friends teams based within the Fostering Service, one focusing on the assessment of family and friend's carers and the other on post-order support.
+The assessment team carries out the majority of the Regulation 24 assessments and Connected Persons' assessments and Special Guardianship assessments.
 Occasionally, the initial stage of the Regulation 24 assessment is carried out by the child's social worker.

-A Connected Person is defined as a relative, friend or other person connected with a child.
-The latter is someone who would not fit the term 'relative or friend', but who has a pre-existing relationship with the child.
+The terms 'family and friends, connected person' and 'kinship carer' are used interchangeably in Croydon and they are defined as a relative, friend or other person connected with a child.
 These assessments are to determine an individual's suitability to provide care (long term or short term) to a child.
 The Fostering Service has a staffing establishment of:

-Service Manager: 1 Team Managers: 6

-Assessing Social Workers: 8 Supervising Social Workers: 18 External Sessional Assessors: 6 Fostering Reviewing Officers: 2 Fostering Panel Advisor: 1 Business Support Officers: 6
+Service Manager: 1 Team Managers: 6 Assessing Social Workers: 9 Supervising Social Workers: 17 Homefinding Officer: 1 Adolescent Worker: 1 Post Order Support Team Social Workers: 2 Private Fostering Social Workers: 1 Marketing Lead: 1 Recruitment Officer: 2 Fostering Panel Advisor: 1 Fostering Panel Administrator: 1 Service Coordinators: 8